lusensama/DQN_HollowKnight_v2/readme.md

 - windows 10 (We use win32 API to operate the little knight and get screenshots)
 - python 3.8.8
 - python liberary: find in `requirments.txt`
-- Hollow Knight
+- Hollow Knight 1.4.3.2. (important!)
 - HP Bar mod for Hollow Knight (In order to get the boss hp to calculate the reward, please find the mod in `./hollow_knight_Data/`, and then copy the mod file to the game folder)
-- CUDA and cudnn for tensorflow
+- CUDA and cudnn for tensorflow and pytorch

 ## Usage

 - Now I only write train.py but not test.py (the file is just test some base functions not for model), you can write it by yourself if you get a good model.
-- I upload a saving file, if you never played this game, please move `/save_file/user3.dat` into save folder (usually `C:\user\_username_\AppData\LocalLow\Team Cherry\Hollow Knight`)
+- The saving file for the game can be found in 'save' folder, if you never played this game, please move `/save_file/user3.dat` into save folder (usually `C:\user\_username_\AppData\LocalLow\Team Cherry\Hollow Knight`)
-- Adjust the game resolution to 1920*1017
+- Adjust the game resolution to 1920*1080
-- Run train.py
+- Run train.py for DQN (tensorflow), train_ac.py for A2C (pytorch).
+Those files can run separately.
-- Keep the game window at the forefront (Since I cannot send keyboard event in the background, I tried `PossMassage()` in win32 API, but it did not work well.
+- Keep the game window at the forefront
-                                         If you have any idea about sending keyboard event in the background, please let me know)
 - Let the little knight stand in front of the statue of the boss in the godhome
 - Press `F1` to start trainning.
 (Also you can use `F1` to stop trainning)
+- We have uploaded the collected data in the folder 'process_data', just run 'process.py' to get our evaluation results

 ## Code structure
-- Most training configuration is in `train.py`
+- Most training configuration is in `train.py` and 'train_ac.py'
-- `Agent.py` gets output actions from our model
+- `Agent.py` and 'Agent_ac.py' get output actions from two different models, respectively
-- `DQN.py` is the learning algorithm
+- `DQN.py` 'ActorCritic.py' are the learning algorithms
-- `Model.py` defines the model we use
+- `Model.py` defines the model wrapper for DQN (A2C will not use it)
 - `ReplayMemory.py` defines the experience pool for learning
-- `test.py` is useless, I use it to test basic functions and fix bugs

 - Files in `./Tool` are for other functions we may use
 - `Actions` defines actions for little knight and restart game script